Pakistan Muslim League-Nawaz (PML-N) Roots

 Over the years the party is trying to shed its old ‘Ziaist’/Islamic image and cultivate a more moderate and democratic appeal, even though in the last five years it has been accused by opponents of being vague and uncommitted in its stand against religious extremism and terrorism in Pakistan.

-Nawaz Sharif with his handpicked president, Rafiq Tarar, who was a staunch member of the apolitical Islamic evangelical Islamic movement, the Tableeghi Jamat.
+Nawaz Sharif with his handpicked president, Rafiq Tarar, who was a

-Nawaz Sharif with his handpicked president, Rafiq Tarar, who was a staunch member of the apolitical Islamic evangelical movement, the Tableeghi Jamat.
+staunch member of the apolitical Islamic evangelical movement, the

-Columnist Ayaz Amir was one of the most liberal and secular leaders of the PML-N. He was however refused a party ticket for the 2013 election on the behest of the party’s ‘hawks.’
+Columnist Ayaz Amir was one of the most liberal and secular leaders of

 The MSF flag